Harassment & Discrimination

 Discrimination can also be committed indirectly, when an unreasonable requirement, condition or practice is imposed that has, or is likely to have, the effect of disadvantaging people with a personal characteristic protected by law.

 It is also against the law to treat someone unfavourably because you assume they have a personal characteristic or may have it at some time in the future.
+If you have dealt with any of the instances listed above, contact us now to speak with an experienced workplace discrimination lawyer in Melbourne

-Sexual harassment is a specific and serious form of harassment.
 It is unwelcome sexual behaviour, which could be expected to make a person feel offended, humiliated or intimidated.
 A single incident is enough to constitute sexual harassment; it does not need to have been repeated.
 Sexual harassment can be physical, spoken or written.
 It can include:

 Just because someone does not object to inappropriate behaviour in the workplace at the time, it does not mean that they are consenting to the behaviour.